mbenahmed1/HIDA-Hackathon-Unstable-Unicorns/README.md

 ## HAICORE Setup

 The HAICORE cluster filesystem is organized in workspaces.
-Each group can create its own workspace that should be named after your group ID.
+Each group has its own workspace that is named after your group name.
 In this workspace you will develop your code, create your virtual environment, save models and preprocessed versions of data and so on.
-Once you're logged in to HAICORE, your first step is going to be creating your group workspace.
-For the following steps please substitute `<YOUR_GROUP_NAME>` by your group ID and `<YOUR_USER_ID>` with the user name of the group member who is creating the workspace.
+Once you're logged in to HAICORE, your first step is going to your group workspace.
+For the following steps please substitute `<YOUR_GROUP_NAME>` by your group ID.

 ```
-ws_allocate <YOUR_GROUP_NAME>
-cd /hkfs/work/workspace_haic/scratch/<YOUR_USER_ID>-<YOUR_GROUP_NAME>
+cd /hkfs/work/workspace_haic/scratch/qx6387-<YOUR_GROUP_NAME>
 ```
-You then have to give the other group members and the tutors access to the workspace you created.
+If you need to update access rights to folders and files in the workspace, you can run `team-access.sh`.
-Add the handles of the team members to `team.csv`.
-Then run:
+Add the handles of the team members to `team.csv`

 ```
 ./team-access.sh